agitter/asap-polaris-admet-challenge/writeup.md

 That is the joy of open competitions.
 We as a community can try things and see what works and what fails.
 I like to use these competitions to explore ideas I would not use in my day-to-day research.
-In the Adaptyv EGFR protein design competition I [used](https://github.com/agitter/adaptyvbio-egfr?tab=readme-ov-file#round-1-submission) Llama 3.1 and [ProTrek](https://doi.org/10.1101/2024.05.30.596740) for some of my designs.
+In the Adaptyv EGFR protein design competition [round 1](https://github.com/agitter/adaptyvbio-egfr?tab=readme-ov-file#round-1-submission) I used Llama 3.1 and [ProTrek](https://doi.org/10.1101/2024.05.30.596740) for some of my designs.
 They failed.

 TabPFN was easy to implement because it follows the scikit-learn API.